alisalimik/kotstone/README.md

 ```

 ## Contributing
 Contributions are welcome!
-I specifically need help verifying and testing on more architectures (Linux ARM32/MIPS/etc.) and improving the Windows build chain.
+I specifically need help verifying and testing on more architectures RISC-V/MIPS/etc.

 ## License
 Distributed under the **APACHE-2.0** license.